 First, let start by defining what a principle is.
 There are many definitions, but one of the best is that a principle is a basic truth that explains or controls how something happens or works.

 Second, what is the definition of manufacturing is and how does it differ from other human activities?
 Manufacturing is production in volume in which there is a continuous flow of “new” materials, going through a system of unit processes.
 This is how it differs from artisanship or the production of single prototypes.
 Furthermore, it combines multiple supplier streams and has to create a product with minimal variation.
-Manufacturing is a massive undertaking and demands huge capital investment in the form of fixed assets, materials and components and labour.
+Manufacturing is a massive undertaking and demands huge capital investment in the form of fixed assets, materials and components, and labor.
 The ultimate goal of any manufacturing unit is to meet customer demand and to be commercially viable over time.

 Principles of Manufacturing, therefore, stands for the basic truths that explain how the complex world of manufacturing works.
 They are a set of elements common to all manufacturing industries that revolve around the concepts of flow and variations.
 All of them are analytical methods to model and control flow and variation at four levels of the enterprise: